anthonymcglone2022/dijkstras-algorithm/README.md

 # dijkstras-algorithm

 Please read the PDF first.
-When done, follow the comments in the pseudocode below:
+When done, follow the comments in the pseudocode below.

 ```java
  1  function dijkstra_algorithm(graph, source):